 - Protection of Human Subjects from Research Risk: The involvement of human subjects and protections from research risk relating to their participation in the proposed research will be assessed. - Inclusion of Women, Minorities and Children in Research: The adequacy of plans to include subjects from both genders, all racial and ethnic groups (and subgroups), and children as appropriate for the scientific goals of the research will be assessed.
-Plans for the recruitment and retention of subjects will also be evaluated. - Care and Use of Vertebrate Animals in Research: If vertebrate animals are to be used in the project, the five items described in PHS Form 398 research grant application instructions will be assessed. - Biohazards: If materials or procedures are proposed that are potentially hazardous to research personnel and/or the environment, determine if the proposed protection is adequate.
+Plans for the recruitment and retention of subjects will also be evaluated. - Care and Use of Vertebrate Animals in Research: If live vertebrate animals are to be used, the following five points should be addressed in the application: - 1.
+Provide a detailed description of the proposed use of the animals in the work outlined in the Research Strategy section.
+Identify the species, strains, ages, sex and number of animals to be used in the proposed work. - 2.
+Justify the use of animals, the choice of species, and the numbers to be used.
+If animals are in short supply, costly, or to be used in large numbers, provide an additional rationale for their selection and numbers. - 3.
+Provide information on the veterinary care of the animals involved. - 4.
+Describe the procedures for ensuring that discomfort, distress, pain and injury will be limited to that which is unavoidable in the conduct of scientifically sound research.
+Describe the use of analgesic, anesthetic, and tranquilizing drugs and/or comfortable restraining devices, where appropriate, to minimize discomfort, distress, pain, and injury.